 When Caitlyn Jenner Exposed O.J.
 Simpson’s Threatening Comments About His Ex-wife Nicole Brown

 Caitlyn Jenner once confessed that Nicole Brown, O.J.
 Simpson's ex-wife, overheard him stating that he would, 'Kill her and get away with it.'
-It was when she was appearing on Australia's Big Brother VIP that the accusation was floated.
+When she appeared on Australia's Big Brother VIP, the accusation was floated.
 Caitlyn, who was once married to Kris Jenner—Brown's closest friend—spoke up about the effects of the case on her family.

 As reported by The Mirror, in 2021, Caitlyn stated, "Obviously he did it, and he got away with it, and at one point he even told Nicole, 'I'll kill you and get away with it 'cause I'm O.J.
 Simpson.'"
 She called the trial 'an extraordinarily difficult time' and further stated, "I was at Nicole's house two days before the murder.
 Obviously, he did it, and he got away with it, and at one point he even told Nicole, "I'll kill you and get away with it 'cause I'm O.J.
 Simpson.'
 And Nicole relayed that to Kris at one point, and unfortunately, she was right."